GIULIOHHH/CPPS/Alg/Treap.md

 The _implicit_ key of a node (or index of an array) is the number of nodes with a smaller key.
 So the key of a node $N$ is the size of its left subtree, and for every ancestor where $N$ is in the right subtree we add $1$ __PLUS__ its left subtree.
+>Because both the ancestor and the left subtree are smaller then $N$.

 $key(N)=size(N->L)+ size(Parent->L)+1$
 ![[Pasted image 20240903152154.png]]
 >In this case to get the key $5$ we do the size of the left subtree ($1$) and since its in the right subtree of key $3$ we do $(+1)$ ($+3$)